shariq1989/cookbook/content/recipe/Butter_Chicken.md

 PROTEIN– 26g
 FAT–41g

- We recommend serving butter chicken dish with a side of cauliflower rice or keto naan.
+ We recommend serving butter chicken dish with a side of cauliflower rice, zucchini noodles, or keto naan.

 #### Can I freeze butter chicken?